-FCE Speaking is the last part of your Cambridge English: First (B2) exam.
-It has 4 parts and is about 14 minutes long.
-There is usually one other test-taker like you, as some of the tasks involve interaction between candidates.
+FCE Speaking is the last part of your Cambridge English: First exam.
+It has 4 parts and it is about 14 minutes long.
+There will normally be one other test-taker like you because some of the tasks involve interaction between candidates.
 It is not uncommon to have two test-takers.
-There will be two examiners present: one asking the questions (the interlocutor) and the other marking the answers (the assessor).
+There will be two examiners present - one asking the questions (the interlocutor), and the other marking the answers (the assessor).

-Below, you will see an overview of the exam structure, sample questions and answers, tips on how to get a better score, and how your answer is assessed.
-You can use the menu below to navigate between parts, or you can just simply read the entire thing (highly recommended if you are new to the exam).
+Below you will see an overview of the exam structure, sample questions and answers, tips on how to get better score and how your answer is assessed.
+You can use the contents list below to navigate between parts or just read the whole thing (highly recommended if you are new to the exam).

-1. Part 1: Interlocutor and candidate conversation (2 minutes)
+- 1. Part 1 Interlocutor and candidate conversation (2 minutes)

-- - 1.1 Part 1 sample questions with answers
+- 1.1 Part 1 sample questions with answers

-- 2. Part 2: Describing photos.
+- 2. Part 2 Describing photos.
 Long and short turns (3 minutes)

-- - 2.1 Part 2 sample photos with answers
+- 2.1 Part 2 sample photos with answers

-- - 2.2 Part 2 tips and useful phrases
+- 2.2 Part 2 tips and useful phrases

-- 3. Part 3: Discussion between candidates and reaching an agreement (discussing a mind map) (3 minutes)
+- 3. Part 3 Discussion between candidates and reaching an agreement (discussing a mind-map) (3 minutes)

-- - 3.1 Part 3 sample mind map with answers
+- 3.1 Part 3 sample mind-map with answers

-- 4. Part 4: Discussing and developing the topic from Part 3 (4 minutes)
+- 4. Part 4 Discussing and developing topic from Part 3 (4 minutes)

+- 4.1 Part 4 sample questions with answers.

-5. FCE Speaking marking criteria
+- 5. FCE Speaking marking criteria